Deepsjai/nlp4finance.github.io/README.md

 Fig 2. pipeline for FinBert
 </p>

- The pre trained cod eis based on [8]
+ The pre trained code is based on [8]
 ### FINBERT

-We train a FinBert model based on BertForSequenceClassification(BFSC) model, which is built on BERT(Bidirectional Encoder Representations from Transformers) with an extra linear layer on top.
-To capture the ESG sentiments, we perform transfer learning and fine-tune the BFSC model using the labeled dataset we used in our supervised learning and then predict the sentiment for the testing in our news data set.
+I trained a FinBert model based on BertForSequenceClassification(BFSC) model, which is built on BERT(Bidirectional Encoder Representations from Transformers) with an extra linear layer on top.
+To capture the ESG sentiments, performed transfer learning and fine-tune the BFSC model using the labeled dataset used in the supervised learning and then predict the sentiment for the testing in our earnings calls data set.

 ### Model details
 Used BertForSequenceClassification(BFSC) model with AdamW variant of Adam optimiser used in tranformer models.